Honorable Gregory Wright Carman

 In lieu of flowers, donations can be made in his name to The Hagedorn Little Village School in Seaford at www.littlevillage.org and to the Parkinson’s Disease Foundation at www.Parkinson.org.
 Arrangements entrusted to Arthur F. White Funeral Home, Inc.

-in memory of Gregory Wright Carman, please visit our floral store.
+To send flowers to the family or plant a tree in memory of Gregory Wright Carman, please visit our floral store.